ladybug-tools/dragonfly-primer/text/components/Room2D.md

 #### Inputs
 * ##### geo [Required]
-A list of horizontal Rhino surfaces representing floor plates to be converted into Room2Ds.
+A list of horizontal Rhino surfaces or closed planar polylines representing floor plates to be converted into Room2Ds.
 * ##### flr_to_ceiling [Required]
 A number for the height above the floor where the ceiling begins.
 Typical values range from 3 to 5 meters.
 * ##### name